Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Relative to Arizona, our data show that Yuma's latest annual appreciation rate is lower than 90% of the other cities and towns in Arizona.
+Relative to Arizona, our data show that Yuma's latest annual appreciation rate is higher than 50% of the other cities and towns in Arizona.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Yuma differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Yuma - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Yuma real estate investment or home purchase decisions.

 |$245,001 - $368,000||15.5|

 |$123,001 - $245,000||42.2|

 |Time Period||Total Appreciation||Avg.
 Annual Rate||